“Can you please explain how to translate ‘get’ into Spanish for active and passive causative sentences?” – Real Fast Spanish Subscriber.

 - Get off lightly

-This is by no means an exhaustive list.
-There are many more options for ‘get’.
+And, this is by no means an exhaustive list!

 Fortunately, if your first language is English, it is much easier to translate these verbs into another language than go in the other direction because you already know what they mean.

 All you need to remember is that you can’t translate ‘get by’, ‘get along’ or ‘get out of’ word-for-word into Spanish.